mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I originally purchased the Star-Tech shelves because Star-Tech has such a good reputation in the server world.

-When I installed them into my rack, I thought I was making a mistake.
+When I installed them into my rack, I thought I must be misunderstanding how they work.
 They have a bottom lip that bends downward into the next rack slot.

-So it either means that you have to allocate 3U to each of your 2U shelves or you have to shift everything down by 0.5U.
-Or maybe you conveniently have something in your rack that takes up 0.8 U, but that would be weird.
+This downward lip forces you to either allocate 3U to each of your 2U shelves or you have to shift everything down by 0.5U.

-It was so bizarre that I thought I must be doing something wrong.

 I couldn't even figure out a purpose for the lip.
 It would make sense if it curved up because that would protect items on the shelf from slipping off, but why bend down?
 It didn't look like it provided any structural support to the shelf either.

-I scoured reviews of this shelf to see if anyone mentioned it, and people did, but nobody seemed to mind that much.
-They were just like, "Oh, yeah, it extends to the bottom a bit."
+I scoured reviews of this shelf to see if anyone else was talking about this bizarre design choice.
+When other reviewers mentioned it, they didn't seem to mind that much.
+They were just like, "Oh, yeah, it extends past the bottom a bit."
 Huh?
 Why would anyone accept that?

+I'm still wondering if I'm crazy or there's something I'm missing about why Star-Tech's downward-facing lips are a good idea, but I promptly returned mine and found alternative rack shelves on Amazon.

 ### Review: XX shelves

 - Grade: A

 I found these no-name shelves on Amazon, and they worked great.

-They have a lip, but it bends _upward_ to be _useful_.
+These shelves have a lip, but it bends upward, which is actually useful.
+Bending upward means that the lip acts as a guard to prevent components from sliding off the rack.

-I like these shelves.
-They were easy to install, they're low in price, and they keep themselves within the 2U space they promise.
+Other than that, they were easy to install, they're low in price, and they keep themselves within the 2U space they promise.

 ## Choosing a patch panel

 ### What the heck is a patch panel?

-From reading a lot of homelab blog posts, I noticed a lot of other homelabbers building a patch panel.
+From reading a lot of homelab blog posts, I noticed a lot of other homelabbers integrating a patch panel into their racks.

 When it came time to finally build my server rack, I finally had to ask the question, "What the heck is a patch panel?"

 Shopping around for patch panels made me even more confused.
 It's just a row of empty spaces?
 Huh?
 What's the point of that?

-From continued reading, it seems like the point of patch panels is just to keep things tidy.
-If you just allowed every node in your server rack to connect its network cable to the networking switch, then it would be a mess of wires from all different directions.
-The patch panel hides this mayhem in the back of your rack, and then the front side looks neat and tidy.
-And then you label everything.
+The point of a patch panel didn't truly click for me until I built the rack.
+In short, the patch panel keeps the clutter of your networking cables in the rear of your rack rather than in

+For example, without a patch panel, connecting my managed switch to my PoE switch would look like this:

+TODO: Photo

+Instead, the patch panel lets me route networking cables into the rear of my rack.

+TODO: Photo

+{{<notice type="info">}}
+**Tip**: I recommend having a patch panel immediately adjacent to every switch in your rack.
+{{</notice>}}

+I still haven't worked up the will power to label all my patch panels.

 ### Candidates